MuntashirAkon/AppManager/docs/guide/app-details-page.md

 Contents of this tab are only visible to the root and [ADB][2] users.
 :::

 There is a toggle button next to each app op item which can be used to allow or deny (ignore) the app op.
 You can also reset your changes using the _Reset to default_ option or deny all dangerous app ops using the corresponding option in the menu.
 You can also sort them in ascending order by app op names and the associated unique numbers (or values).
-You can also list the denied app ops first using the corresponding sort option.
+You can also list the denied app ops first using the corresponding sorting option.

 ::: warning
 Denying an app op may cause the app to misbehave.
 Use the _reset to default_ option if that is the case.